MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 ## What do you need to know before you begin?

 - You open the Microsoft 365 Defender portal at <https://security.microsoft.com>.
-Or to go directly to the **Quarantine policies** page, open <https://security.microsoft.com/quarantineTags>.
+Or to go directly to the **Quarantine policies** page, open <https://security.microsoft.com/quarantinePolicies>.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 To connect to standalone EOP PowerShell, see [Connect to Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).

-- To view, create, modify, or remove quarantine policies, you need to be a member of the **Organization Management** or **Security Administrator** roles in the Microsoft 365 Defender portal.
+- To view, create, modify, or remove quarantine policies, you need to be a member of the **Organization Management** or **Security Administrator** or **Quarantine Administrator** roles in the Microsoft 365 Defender portal.
 For more information, see [Permissions in the Microsoft 365 Defender portal](permissions-microsoft-365-security-center.md).

 ## Step 1: Create quarantine policies in the Microsoft 365 Defender portal